bparanj/crystal/electronics/zettel/led.md

    An LED is a diode that emits light when current flows from the anode (positive terminal) to the cathode (negative terminal).

-   Think of an LED as a one-way street where cars (electrons) only flow in one direction, and as they flow, streetlights (light emission) turn on.

    In a simple circuit powered by a 3V battery, if you connect the anode of the LED to the positive side and the cathode to the negative side, the LED will light up, emitting light.

 2. Why does an LED only emit light in one direction?

    An LED is a type of diode, and diodes only allow current to flow in one direction (forward direction).
 In reverse, it blocks the flow of current and does not emit light.

-   Imagine a door that only opens one way.
-If you push from the wrong side (reverse direction), the door won’t open, and nothing will happen.

    If you reverse the connections on an LED (anode to negative, cathode to positive), no current will flow, and the LED will remain off.